SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about local sports teams and upcoming games

-5. Street Festivals & Parades
+6. Street Festivals & Parades

-They occur all throughout the year, for holidays such as St. Patrick's Day and Carnaval, in honor of figures like Martin Luther King, Jr. and Cesar Chavez, and for cultural events like Chinese New Year and Gay Pride.
+They occur throughout the year, for holidays such as St. Patrick's Day and Carnaval, in honor of figures like Martin Luther King, Jr. and Cesar Chavez, and for cultural events like Chinese New Year and Gay Pride.

 >> Take a look at all the annual parades and festivals

-6. Climbing Gyms
+7. Climbing Gyms

 The third gym, Dogpatch Boulders, is the largest bouldering gym in the US.
-Get active and have some indoor fun with the thriving community of local climbing enthusiasts.
+Get active and have indoor fun with the thriving community of local climbing enthusiasts.

->> Details and directions to Planet Granite near the Golden Gate Bridge
+>> Details and directions to Movement San Francisco near the Golden Gate Bridge

->> Info about Mission Cliffs and Dogpatch Boulders (part of the Touchstone Climbing family)
+>> Info about Mission Cliffs and Dogpatch Boulders

-7. House of Air
+8. House of Air

 If your teens STILL have energy left to spare, the House of Air will take care of that.
 This indoor "Adrenaline Park" is a blast for adults and kids, taking the boundless fun of trampolines to the next level.

-Your family will literally be bouncing off the walls in the matrix of 42 conjoined horizontal and vertical trampolines.
+Your family will be bouncing off the walls in the matrix of 42 conjoined horizontal and vertical trampolines.

 You'll find this impressive facility right next to the climbing gym at the Presidio by the Golden Gate Bridge.